 Right, the pink supermoon… Or how things don't always go to plan.

 I posted the 2020 Astronomy Calendar some time ago, and even before then, I knew that photographing the April Supermoon would be one of my main goals for this year.
-Of the 4 supermoons this year, the Pink Moon was the closest to Earth (and largest).
+Of the four supermoons this year, the Pink Moon was the closest to Earth (and largest).
 And it was also expected to be very bright and almost golden.

 I'm not a big astrophotographer, but every now and then I like to take a good shot of the moon.
 If you search for the tag “moon”, you'll find a few posts here in the blog.
 And for this one, I had big plans.
 I even thought about taking a trip somewhere just for this shot because the weather in London is often unpredictable.
 For example, in all the years I spent here, I was never able to watch a solar eclipse because it's always been cloudy, if not rainy.
 I thought I'd book a flight to somewhere with more chances of a clear sky.